kaylagordon/buildYourOwnBackend/README.md

 ### Background
 This is the first server I've built!
 I used **Express** as a framework on top of **Node.js** to handle the routes.
 I used **Knex** to make SQL queries.
 I built the database using **PostgreSQL**.

+If you would like to see a line-by-line explanation of the methods in the `server.js` file, open that file in the `articulation` branch of this project.

 ### API Documentation
 All API endpoints are prefixed with either `http://localhost:3000` or `https://buildyourownbackend.herokuapp.com/`.